 Words Ending in -ant, -ent, -ance, and -ence

-When I was new to London, aged 25, hardly speaking a word of English, I began to realize that many English words were the same or very similar to French.
-Being fluent in French, my trick was to simply use a French word and then try to pronounce it in an English fashion.
+When I was new to London, aged 25, hardly speaking a word of English, I began to realize that many English words were the same as, or very similar to French.
+Being fluent in French, my trick was to simply use a French word like for example "journal", and then try to pronounce it in an English fashion.
 And more often than not, it worked.
 I later found out that such words are called cognates.
-The next illustration shows only a few examples of many more English/French cognates, beginning with each letter of the alphabet.
+The next illustration shows some examples of English/French cognates listed alphabetically.

 Adventures of a New Language Learner